SCLW/Circuitry-Based-Sound/readme.md

 A clock source is needed for triggering the CD4022.
 When the clock is set to an audio frequency, the step sequencer works as a wave shaper.

 Pin 5 (Inhibit) of the CD4046 must be set to a logical low for operation.
 The two resistors R4 and R5 determine the frequency range of the VCO.
-Good values are 1M for R5 and 1K for R4.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Schematic_Step-Sequencer.jpg>